pdx-cs-rust/rust-course-notes/03-memory/03-2-lifetimes.md

         int *ry = &y;
         return ry;

-* The returned pointer is now pointing into whereever on the stack the now-lost `y` was
+* The returned pointer is now pointing into wherever on the stack the now-lost `y` was

 ## The Rust Way: Static "Borrow Checking"